This one easy tip can change the entire day for working momsMay 10, 2021

 - Your mindset remains fixed (or unable to change) because you’re filling it with the same information night after night.
 Bedtime is the perfect opportunity to work on your growth mindset (making healthy changes to your patterns of thinking).

 - Like I mentioned earlier, reading is the perfect way to still feel like you’re doing something while slowing down your mind.
-As you start incorporating reading (even if it’s just a few pages) your brain will focus less on your problems and more on keeping you relaxed.
-Your eyes will start to become tired and you’ll probably set down your book and fall asleep shortly after.
+As you start incorporating reading (even if it’s just a few pages) your brain will focus less on your “overwhelmed mother” feelings and more on keeping you relaxed.
+Your eyes will start to become tired and you’ll probably set down your book and fall asleep fast.

 - Think about the best parts of your day and replay them in your mind.
-Talk to yourself (internally) about why you’re grateful for each one and why you felt happy.
+Talk to yourself (internally) about why you’re grateful for each one and why it made you feel happy.
 You’ll quickly realize your day was better than you originally thought.

 - Think about something you really want and start visualizing it.
-See yourself actually having it (or doing it).
+See yourself actually having (or doing) it.
 Put yourself in the situation and feel as if you’re really there.
 Do this every night and see what starts to happen in real life.
-Is it starting to come true?
+I bet your visualizations will start to come true.
 This is a really fun one to try!

-I promise, leaving your phone at the door when you go to bed is a habit you’ll love.
-Challenge yourself to try it two nights this week and let us know in the comments how you did.
+I promise that this tip is one that working moms don’t want to push aside.
+Leaving your phone at the door when you go to bed is a habit you’ll love and will leave you feeling less overwhelmed as a mother.
+Challenge yourself to try it for two nights this week and let us know in the comments how you did.

 Grab your copy of 30 Journal Prompts to Help You Find Your Purpose